 Answer: no

-Three out of eight (3/8) employees represents 37.5% of their registered employees.
-For firms with 5 - 9 registered representatives, phones only must be recorded if 40% or more of their registered representatives previously worked for “offending firms.”
-Therefore, phone calls need not be recorded.
+Three out of eight (3/8) employees is 37.5% of the firm’s registered representatives.
+For firms with 5 - 9 registered representatives, calls must be recorded only if 40% or more previously worked for offending firms.
+Since 37.5% is below 40%, calls do not need to be recorded.

 Let’s do another!